Learn more about the subjects available below.

 Yes

-Students will study 2 terms of History and can study 2 terms of either Justice, Power and Society or EDGE – Environmental Explorations.
+Students will study 2 terms of History and can study 1 semester of Justice, Power and Society

-Justice, Power and Society: The course develops student understandings of our Justice system, our Legal system and our Political system.
+Justice, Power and Society (Choice): The course develops student understandings of our Justice system, our Legal system and our Political system.
 It challenges students to explore issues of equity and social justice, and calls students to action to address current issues in Australia and beyond.
+This course is based on the Australian Curriculum Civics and Citizenship curriculum.

 ASSESSMENT